-Phoenix Air was again put under the media spotlight when in 2017 Mark and company executives were asked to volunteer for a mission to fly into Pyongyang, North Korea to medically evaluate and hopefully bring out college student Otto Warmbier who had been jailed there for 17-months and in a coma.
+Phoenix Air was again put under a blazing hot media spotlight when in 2017 Mark and company executives were asked to volunteer for a mission to fly into Pyongyang, North Korea to medically evaluate and hopefully bring out college student Otto Warmbier who had been jailed there for 17-months and in a coma.
 At the time tensions were extremely high between the U.S. Government and North Korean Government and the student’s medical condition was unknown.
-The team agreed to the mission which was successful, returning Otto to his family where he subsequently died a week later from brain injuries sustained while in a North Korean prison.
+Mark and his team agreed to the mission which was successful in returning Otto to his family where he subsequently died a week later from brain injuries sustained while in a North Korean prison.

 Today Mark Thompson and Phoenix Air carry on its 40-year legacy of taking on the impossible and making it possible.
 Mark resides today on his 250-acre horse farm in rural Bartow county and his children both work for Phoenix Air.
 In keeping with three generations of pilots starting with Mark’s father Tommy to Mark, the torch has now been passed on to his son Matthew who is a Gulfstream First Officer for Phoenix Air and taking on adventures around the world on his own.